-You’ll wander the dusty alleyways of Khiva, the UNESCO-listed desert citadel; be awed by the turquoise domes of Samarkand and Bukhara; clamber among the ruins of ancient desert fortresses; haggle in bazaars; meet famous Uzbek designers; eat vibrant Central Asian food and follow in the footsteps of Marco Polo, Ibn Battuta and more.
-It’s no surprise that Uzbekistan is widely seen as one of the world’s most up-and-coming destinations.
+You’ll wander the dusty alleyways of Khiva, the UNESCO-listed desert citadel; be awed by the turquoise domes of Samarkand and Bukhara; explore the ruins of ancient desert fortresses; haggle in bazaars; meet famous Uzbek fashion designers; eat vibrant Central Asian food and follow in the footsteps of Marco Polo, Ibn Battuta and more.
+You’ll soon see why Uzbekistan is considered one of the world’s most up-and-coming destinations.

 As you’ll be in Uzbekistan during the Novruz festival – also known as the Persian New Year – this immersive, culture-laden trip also incorporates a range of Novruz food and traditions; from eating sumalak and haft-sin to watching kupkari, the Central Asian version of polo.
 After seeing this, the Cowdray Gold Cup will never be the same again!

 This Uzbekistan tour has been designed by one of our directors, Antonia Bolingbroke-Kent, an award-winning adventurer, travel writer and TV producer.